 - Invest in a light but a resistant suitcase.

 - Take a suitcase of the right size.
 It should contain everything and let a little space for souvenirs.

 - If you are staying in a hotel, do not pack beach towels.
 You will find what you need there.

 - Limit the quantity of clothes.
-If you are heading to a beach holiday, you’ll spend most of your time in boardshort/bikini.
-We usually take one formal outfit to go out, some beachwear, several light t-shirts/tops and a pullover/jacket that we are wearing in the plane.
+If you are heading to a beach holiday, you’ll spend most of your time in boardshorts/bikini.
+We usually take one formal outfit to go out, some beachwear, several light t-shirts/tops and a pullover/jacket that we are wearing on the plane.

 - Limit the quantity of sanity products; you can buy what’s needed at your destination.

 - Favor unisex products to avoid packing double.